jironghuang/jirong-blog/content/post/Sampling with Replacement using first principles.md

 Earlier in the week, I attempted to write a simple function from scratch but I gave up after realising that it will take me more than 15 mins!
 Difficulties lies in the multiple switch statements in defining the intervals.
 Haven't figured that part out yet.

-There're definitely packages out there that does sort of stuff but forces me to understand the underlying theory from scratch.
+There're definitely packages out there that does sort of stuff but this forces me to understand the underlying theory from scratch.

 So here is the idea, I've a dataset with 4 individuals, tagged to respective weights that corresponds to the population.
 And I wish to do a bootstrap i.e. sampling with replacement to get a sample size of N = 100